-As an adult, while a balanced diet is absolutely essential, there’s some leniency when it comes to playing around with our diet, finding out what works and what doesn’t, what we’re sensitive to and what plays well with our digestive tract.
+As an adult, while a balanced diet is essential, there’s some leniency when it comes to playing around with our diet, finding out what works and what doesn’t, what we’re sensitive to, and what plays well with our digestive tract.

-That’s because a child’s body requires a slew of nutrients in order to … well … grow.
+That’s because a child’s body requires a slew of nutrients to… well … grow.

 A rapidly growing and developing young body requires large amounts of a variety of nutrients.
 Take into consideration that the human body isn’t able to create 100 percent of the vitamins and minerals that it needs.
 Instead, your child needs to get these from their diet.
-On top of that, if a child’s diet is deficient in certain macronutrients, — carbs, protein, and fat, — vitamins, and minerals, their growth can be stunted and their overall health and well being could be detrimentally affected for the rest of their life.
+On top of that, if a child’s diet is deficient in certain macronutrients, — carbs, protein, fat — vitamins, and minerals, their growth can be stunted, and their overall health and well-being could be detrimentally affected for the rest of their life.

 The task of nutrition becomes an even bigger beast if you choose to practice a plant-based lifestyle.
-While you definitely can source all of the necessary nutrients, it takes a bit more due diligence on your part — the parent — to make sure your child is receiving all the goodies they need on a daily basis.
+While you definitely can source all of the necessary nutrients, it takes a bit more due diligence on your part — the parent — to make sure your child is receiving all the goodies they need daily.
 Going big and beyond in variety and diversity is an awesome technique!
-Working with a nutritionist, dietitian, or your family doctor is an excellent idea.
+Working with a nutritionist, dietitian, or family doctor is an excellent idea.
 Plus, it doesn’t hurt to have a good child-friendly plant-based nutrition book on hand for reference.

 So, let’s take a deep dive into childhood plant-based nutrition!